KushajveerSingh/personal-website/docs/software-engineering/programming-languages/rust/the-rust-programming-language-book.md

     -   `char` - `let z: char = 'Z';`.
 -   **String literals**
     -   Immutable and hardcoded in the binary executable.
+    -   These are string slices as the data type is `&str`.

 ### Compound